-Two years after Kalamazoo bicycle tragedy, the community reflects with new memorial
+2 years after Kalamazoo bicycle tragedy, community reflects with new memorial

 "It is an opportunity to kind of thank people who have supported us over the past year," Runnels said.
 "We have invited a lot of the first responders to come in and we really appreciate what they did because in spite of the fact we lost five lives, they save four more so it was really important to bring them into it."

-On Thursday at 5:30 p.m. they will finally reveal the finished site.
+On Thursday at 5:30 p.m. they finally revealed the finished site.

-A memorial ride will follow the dedication and those participating are invited to gather at the Fountains Banquet Center in Parchment for food and drinks following the ride.
-The ride costs $20 per person and proceeds will be used to not only maintain the memorial but also to promote bicycle advocacy across the state.
+A memorial ride will followed the dedication and those participating were invited to gather at the Fountains Banquet Center in Parchment for food and drinks following the ride.
+Proceeds from the ride will be used to not only maintain the memorial but also to promote bicycle advocacy across the state.